Register to get access to free programming courses with interactive exercises

 You can process Pug in Gulp using the popular plugin gulp-pug.
 Have you noticed that the most popular plugins even have similar names? :)

-Installing it and using it follows exactly the same approach as the gulp-sass plugin.
-To use it, the pug package and gulp-pug needs to be installed.
-This can be done in one line:
+Installing follows the same approach as the gulp-sass plugin.
+We should install pug and gulp-pug packages to use them.
+We can do it in one line:

 npm install gulp-pug --save-dev

-File processing also follows the structure you're familiar with: open, process, and write the file.
-Let's combine the functions using a parallel function within a single build task:
+File processing also follows the structure you're familiar with open, process, and write the file.
+Let's combine the functions using a parallel within a single build task:

 const { src, dest, parallel } = require('gulp');